 It's common knowledge that exercise is important for our health.
 It obviously helps keep us physically healthy, but studies also show it can also make us happier, and reduce depression and stress.
 But just because we know something is good for us doesn't keep the excuses from piling up.
-Whether they are physical or psychological, there are real issues, from a busy schedule to having light bladder leakage (LBL), that prevent many of us from working out and letting our best selves shine through.
+Whether they are physical or psychological, there are real issues, from a busy schedule to having pain in our joints, that prevent many of us from working out and letting our best selves shine through.

 1. There's Never Enough Time

 It's easy for experts and fitness gurus to say, "Just make time!"
 And, well... they are right.
 You can and should make time, especially since the CDC recommends at least 150 minutes of moderate-intensity aerobic activity (i.e., brisk walking or pushing a lawn mower) every week.
 You might be thinking that you already wake up plenty early for your busy life, and who wants to skip lunch just to get all sweaty?
 No, thank you!
 Here's the good news: Even fitting in as few as 10 minutes here and there is better than nothing.
 You can even multitask while doing it.
 Watch your favorite movie while on a stationary bike or listen to a podcast while going through a circuit of lunges, squats, sit ups and jumping jacks.
 If you really have no time, try using a fitness tracker to tally your steps or active minutes.
 You'll be surprised how soon you'll start walking the long way back from lunch or getting off the train or bus a stop early just to get in more steps.

 2. You Don't Want To Sweat Excessively